jaqx0r/blts/README.md

 * Sysadmin Miniconf at linux.conf.au 2014
 * using Prometheus as a demo at Monitorama 2015
 * again at linux.conf.au 2016
+* Velocity SC 2016
+* SRECon Americas 2017
-* Incorporating SLO Burn alerting forMonitorama 2018, SRECon Asia 2018, and Velocity SJ 2018.
+* incorporating SLO Burn alerting for Monitorama 2018, SRECon Asia 2018, and Velocity SJ 2018.

 The URL for the video from PuppetConf 2012 is http://youtu.be/eq4CnIzw-pE